Financial Support

 Stipend Payments for International Students:

-International students who are expecting a stipend payment should sign-up for direct deposit with both Student Financial Solutions and Disbursements and also should note they will be prompted to complete a Glacier record in order to determine appropriate taxation.
+International students should note they will be prompted to complete a Glacier record in order to determine appropriate taxation.

 Please ensure that your data is current in all systems.